Bernedoodle Pros and Cons | Must Read Before You Get

-Bernedoodle is a complete package.
-It is social, friendly, loving, cuddly, and whatnot, you just name it.
+Bernedoodle is a complete package because it is social, friendly, loving, and cuddly.
 Along with that, it is an ideal dog for those who are allergic to dog dander and hair because its low-shedding coat doesn’t shed much.
+The best thing about Bernedoodle is that it comes in various sizes and generations, and you can choose one according to your needs.
+Just make sure you get a puppy from a well-reputed and responsible Bernedoodle breeder.

 Low-shedding coat:

-So, the Bernedoodle’s low-shedding coat makes it the best choice for people who are allergic to dog dander and hair.
-Although no one can guarantee what coat they’ll have, still, if you want to make sure that you have a dog with a low-shedding coat the F1b Generation Bernedoodle is the right choice for you.
+So, the Bernedoodle’s low-shedding coat makes it the best choice for people who have low to mild dog hair allergies.
+Although no one can guarantee what coat they’ll have, still, if you want to make sure that you have a dog with a low-shedding coat the F1b Generation Bernedoodle with 75% tendency of Poodle is the right choice for you.
+An F1 Bernedoodle may also have a low-shedding coat, the chances are 50-50 though.

 Overall, they are affectionate, loving, and happiest dogs who love to interact with their humans.
-As per our research, they are the ideal dogs for kids, seniors, individuals, and almost everyone.
+They are ideal dogs for kids, seniors, individuals, and almost everyone, especially the Mini Bernedoodle is pure love.

 Best for children and family:

-According to most Bernedoodle owners, their pup is an ideal family dog for them because it is very loving and friendly.
+Many Bernedoodle owners admitted that their pup is an ideal family dog for them because it is very loving and friendly.
 It is always ready to grab your attention and please you.
 If you have children, Bernedoodle will even be more vigilant for them.
-In fact, Bernedoodle loves the company of children and becomes a soulmate with them.
+In fact, Bernedoodle loves the company of children and becomes their soulmates.

 Pet-friendly:

-You do not need to worry about getting a Bernedoodle if you already have other dogs or non-canine pets such as a cat, ferret, or rabbit, etc. The Bernedoodle has the ability to adjust with almost all the pets and it makes a strong bond with all of them.
+You do not need to worry about getting a Bernedoodle if you already have other dogs or non-canine pets such as a cat, ferret, or rabbit, etc. The Bernedoodle can adjust to almost all pets and it makes a strong bond with all of them.
+But you should socialize your fur baby from an early age otherwise the situation may be the opposite of what we have said.

-One thing to remember, if you are planning to get a Tiny Bernedoodle while you already have a large-sized dog such as a Great Dane, you need to supervise them when they are playing or the puppy may get injured.
+Also, if you are planning to get a Tiny Bernedoodle while you already have a large-sized dog such as a Great Dane, you need to supervise them when they are playing or the puppy may get injured or don’t get the Tiny Bernedoodle for a safe side.

 Your best exercise partner:

 All dogs need to be exercised daily to ensure their health, some breeds need less and some need more.
-Likewise, Bernedoodle becomes your true companion during exercises, running, swimming, playing, and other activities.
+Likewise, Bernedoodle becomes your true companion during exercises, jogging, swimming, playing, and other activities.

 Friendly: